Atyrau: History

 The wooden fort at the mouth of the Yaik River was founded in 1645 as Nizhny Yaitzky gorodok (literally, Lower Yaik Fort) by the Russian trader Gury Nazarov, a native of Yaroslavl, who specialized in trade with Khiva and Bukhara.
-The fort was plundered by the Yaik Cossacks, leading the Guriev family to rebuild it in stone (1647–62).
+The fort was plundered by the Yaik Cossacks, leading the Guryev family to rebuild it in stone (1647–62).
 Tsar Alexis sent a garrison of Streltsy to protect the fort from Cossack incursions.
 Despite these efforts, the Cossack rebel Stepan Razin held the town in 1667 and 1668.
 The fort gradually lost its strategic significance and was demolished in 1810.
-Between 1708 and 1992 the city was known as Guriev.
+Between 1708 and 1992 the city was known as Guryev.
 The Kazakh name Atyrau means 'river delta'.